 Another key aspect of successful outreach email messages is personalization.
-You can’t copy paste the same message for every page of your list.
+You can’t copy and paste the same message for every page of your list.
 Instead, you need to tailor the email to the page itself.
-Look at the blog posts, see what pages got a link there and in what context.
+Look at the blog posts, see what pages got a link there, and in what context.
 The ‘About’ page is another excellent place where you can learn more about the author/website.

 - A Readable Message – Readability is key for email success.
 Avoid long paragraphs and bigger pieces of copy.
-Use bullet list if you have to.
+Use a bullet list if you have to.
 Also, read your message out loud before you send it.
 If it doesn’t sound right and readable to you, it probably won’t for the receiver either.

-- Message Length – People are busy, they receive tons of emails a day and time is money.
+- Message Length – People are busy – they receive tons of emails a day and time is money.
 Make your message long enough to express your purpose, but short enough to not waste people’s valuable time.

-- Call to Action (CTA) – You need to have a CTA that tells the person why you outreach to them and the benefits for them if they include your link.
+- Call to Action (CTA) – You need to have a CTA that tells the person why you reach out to them and the benefits for them if they include your link.
 In another CTA, don’t forget to ask for feedback or a response.
 If you don’t get an immediate response, make sure that you follow up.

 - Email Signature – Your email signature should be flawless and represent who you are.
 Here, you can also include other options to contact you, such as your phone number and social media accounts.